Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems

 \subsubsection{Optimal Transport for Qubit Measurement System}

 The optimal transport scheme provides the minimum achievable distortion when the rate of information is not limited.
-The following theorem provides this value for the problem of the qubit measurement system. \begin{theorem} For the case of qubit input state $\rho$ and fixed output distribution $ \text{Bern}(1-q_0)$, with the presence of the unlimited amount of common randomness, the optimal transport with respect to the entanglement fidelity distortion measure is obtained under different conditions of parameters as follows.
-Defining the parameter $Q:= \frac{\rho_1 - 1/2}{\sqrt{1 - 4|\rho_2|^2}}$, we have the minimum transportation cost $D_{OT}:= D(R = \infty, R_c = \infty, \rho||\text{Bern}(1 -q_0))$ and the optimal operator $N_{OT}:= $ given by:
+The following theorem provides this value for the problem of the qubit measurement system. \begin{theorem} Defining the parameter $Q:= \frac{\rho_1 - 1/2}{\sqrt{1 - 4|\rho_2|^2}}$, the optimal transportation cost $D_{OT}$ is given by: